Skip to main content Link Search Menu Expand Document (external link)

 You may want to watch the post lecture videos here.

-Virtual machines are crucial in modern computing, allowing multiple processes to run simultaneously on a single physical machine.
+Virtual machine is a crucial concept in modern computing, allowing multiple processes to run simultaneously on a single CPU.
 This is achieved through a combination of hardware and software optimizations, including the use of a virtual processor for each process.
 The operating system kernel plays a pivotal role in this setup, managing resources, ensuring security, and maintaining process isolation.
 Advanced hardware support, such as dual mode operation and specialized interrupt handling, further enables the efficient multiplexing of resources and smooth context switching.
 This not only enhances system stability and performance but also ensures that applications run seamlessly without interfering with each other.

 This chapter covers various aspects of how operating systems manage multiple processes using virtualization technology, in particular: how the presence of OS Kernel and hardware support provide an abstraction for each running process, thus allowing them to run in an isolated manner; on their own virtual machine.
-Here are the key points:
+Here are the key points from this notes:

-1. Concept of a Virtual Processor: Discusses how each process operates as if it has its own dedicated hardware, facilitated by the operating system.
+1. Concept of a Virtual Processor: The kernel supports process isolation.
+Each process operates as if it has its own dedicated hardware without having to interfere with one another by default.

-2. Operating System Kernel: Explains the kernel’s role in managing resources, ensuring security, and isolating processes.
+2. Operating System Kernel: The kernel plays a critical role in managing resources, ensuring security, and isolating processes.

-The Kernel manages the execution of all processes, as well as all I/O devices, and provides services to all these processes.
-There are two ways to transfer CPU control between user programs to kernel programs:
+7. Transferring Control to Kernel: The Kernel manages the execution of all processes, as well as all I/O devices, and provides services to all these processes.
+When the CPU is running in user mode, there are two ways to transfer CPU control to Kernel program (kernel mode):

-• Firstly, is through asynchronous interrupt: IRQ is set to 1
+• Via asynchronous interrupt: IRQ is set to 1

-• Secondly, is through synchronous interrupt: when the process generates an exception hence trapping itself to the handler and enters Kernel mode.
+• Via synchronous interrupt: when the process generates an exception hence trapping itself to the handler and enters Kernel mode.

-During either case of interrupt, PC+4 is stored at Reg[XP] so that the system knows how to resume the process later on.
+During either case of interrupt, PC+4 is stored at Reg[XP] so that the CPU knows how to resume the interrupted process later on once the interrupt handler returns.

-The \(\beta\) Kernel called the TinyOS that you will encounter in 50005 is non-reentrant (the CPU cannot be interrupted while in Kernel Mode).
-It is a simple Kernel.
+We have the source code of a simple \(\beta\) CPU Kernel called the TinyOS.
+You will encounter this in 50005.
+Since it is a simple kernel, this kernel is non-reentrant (the CPU cannot be interrupted while in Kernel Mode).
 In practice, most modern UNIX Kernels are reentrant.
-Careful writing and construction of the Kernel program is required.
+Careful writing and construction of a reentrant Kernel program is required.

 Appendix